Pav0l/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM - Document Object Model - an object representation of HTML elements of a webpage.

 2. What is an event?

+Every interaction a user has with a site - mouse movement, mouse click, scrolling the page, pressing a key on keyboard, loading the page,...

 3. What is an event listener?

+Event listener represents an object that can handle an event dispatched by an element.
+Once the event happens, we can do something about it. (with a callback function)

 4. Why would we convert a NodeList into an Array?

+NodeList is not an array, but 'array-like' object.
+We would convert it to an array so we can manipulate it like a proper array.

 5. What is a component?

+Components exist so we don’t have to repeat ourself that much.
+You build reusable components that you can use over and over again.
+They are made of multiple parts - HTML, CSS or JavaScript put together to reuse in a website or application.

 ### Git Set up